thyagomota/aws-labs/lab-004/README.md

 # Lab-004

-## An EC2 Instance in a Private Subnet with Internet Access
+## A Single EC2 Instance in a Private Subnet + Bastion Host + Nat Instance

 Difficulty Level: 1